DouglasArroteia/PostalCodes/README.md

 # PostalCodes
-Sample for getting showing postal codes from a Github Repository
+Sample for getting showing postal codes from CSV file.